Aulig/packages-fixedwebview/README.md

 Issues fixed:
 - iOS alert/prompt/confirm: based on https://github.com/fluttercommunity/flutter_webview_plugin/pull/522/commits/052d46018fdf45ce300e45f71657faf2d349479c
+- Android webView.getSettings().setMixedContentMode(WebSettings.MIXED_CONTENT_COMPATIBILITY_MODE) to match behaviour of Chrome (passive mixed content like images is allowed, active mixed content like scripts is not).
+Mixed content is when resources are loaded via HTTP on a HTTPS page.

 Old fixes that we removed since they were fixed upstream:
 - webview Fullscreen: